tikri/orgenic-ui-angular-ext/projects/orgenic-ui-angular-forms/README.md

 # OrgenicUiAngularForms

-This module can be used in angular projects to use ngModule bindings with ORGENIC UI components.
+This module can be used in angular projects to use ngModel bindings with ORGENIC UI components.

 ## Installation
 ```npm i orgenic-ui-angular-forms```